 Ohm matching can be important, and generally higher ohms is better.
+This is not always true however and some detectors do work better with lower ohm rated models.
 It is usually easy to determine what the headphone ohm is but almost impossible to know what the detector rating is.
-I therefore recommend that at this point you should have your detector in hand and be trying the headphones before you buy them instead of going by specs on this point.
+I therefore recommend that you should have your detector in hand and be trying the headphones before you buy them instead of going by specs on this point.

 Things to look for:

 1. How do they sound?
 Are targets sharp and clear to your ear?
 If not, you can now pass on this set and try another.
 Different headphones match up with different machine and different ears in such a way that nothing short of trying them can sort this point out.
 They either sound good to you personally, or they do not.
 It does not matter what your friend likes.
 Some detectors allow you to change the pitch from high to low.
 Try different pitches with your detector to see what sounds best.
 How do faint targets sound to your ear?
 People have different frequency responses, some like low tones and some high, and the type of speaker wired into the headphone can make this sound vary a lot.
 Get a set of headphones that make faint signals as clear as possible to your particular ear.